 “The Foggy Dew”: A Tribute to the Easter Rising

 “The Foggy Dew” is a mournful ballad that pays tribute to the 1916 Easter Rising, a pivotal event in the fight for Irish independence.
 This song serves as a war lament and a rallying cry, taking us back to the events of the Easter Rising.
+The morning of Joseph Plunkett’s execution, as referenced in songs like “Grace,” highlights the emotional and historical significance of those tragic days.
 It symbolizes the valiant struggles, heroic sacrifices, and tragic bloodshed that occurred during this epochal moment in Irish history.

 With its haunting melody and evocative lyrics, “The Foggy Dew” has become an enduring symbol of the Irish fight for freedom.